-- A recording of Rimsky-Korsakov's Scheherazade.
-We recommend you find a recording of the full piece (there are many online), but have also provided a few short extracts in the playlist below
+- A recording of Rimsky-Korsakov’s Scheherazade.
+We recommend you find a recording of the full piece (there are many online).

 - An instrument to demonstrate musical examples (e.g. xylophone, piano)

-- Variety of classroom percussion (optional.
-Ideally plenty of tuned instruments, such as chime bars, glockenspiels, xylophones)
+- A variety of classroom percussion (optional) – ideally plenty of tuned instruments, such as chime bars, glockenspiels, xylophones

 - Paper and pens to write down your piece so you don’t forget anything!